 The Spatial People Award is open to mapping groups in the Eastern and Southern Africa region.
 We expect lead applicants to:

-- If you have experience organizing events (or have organized a mapathon before, that’s a plus!)
+If you have experience organising events (or have organised a mapathon before, that’s a plus!)

 If you haven’t done any of the above, follow us on Twitter to learn more about upcoming events that you can participate in so that you can gain the experience to apply for the Spatial People Award.

 - Clear and detailed event details (date, venue, activities, participants).
 Activities should be directed at improving OpenStreetMap data through remote or field mapping activities

 - An event with great participation and involvement of OSM volunteers and other spatial people in your community.
 Please note that in-person or hybrid events are preferred

 - Social media indicating previous events organised by the applicants

 - Character reference, you are encouraged to check with your referee before listing them

 You are eligible to apply for the Spatial People Award if you are a mapping group within the Eastern and Southern Africa region, and are a member of the Spatial People Network.
 We consider a mapping group as a self-organised group of individuals who are interested in or plan activities that involve open mapping.
 This might include a Youth Mappers Chapter, a national (or local) OSM community group.
 Please note: your application won’t be affected if you are applying as a member of a “mapping group” or not.